This guide will provide an overview of EndNote.

-EndNote X7.4 is a citation management software available to UNC Charlotte students, faculty and staff.
+EndNote X7.5 is a citation management software available to UNC Charlotte students, faculty and staff.
 With EndNote you can create a customized library of all your references, organize your references into groups, and export references and PDFs from Atkins Library’s databases.
 EndNote allows you to insert your references into Microsoft Word, automatically creating citations and a bibliography to match the requirements of your style manual or selected journal.
 You may also sync and share your references with colleagues and EndNote online.

 Introductory classes are offered fall and spring semesters.
 Participants in the Introductory class will learn how to download and install EndNote, create a library of references, add and export references to an EndNote library and find full text pdfs of articles.
 They will also learn how to create groups in EndNote, add references from an EndNote library to a Word document and share an EndNote library with a colleague.
-During the summer, please contact Beth Scarborough to schedule personalized training.

 For more information, please contact Beth Scarborough at Beth.Scarborough@uncc.edu or 704 687-0496.

 Students, staff and faculty can download EndNote via Campus Computing.